vivienbarchet/compensage/README.md

-Code for the paper "Linguistic information compensates for age-related decline in attentional filtering".
+Code for the paper "Linguistic information may compensate for age-related decline in attentional filtering" accepted in Nature Communications Biology.